uhlin/enhanced-duc/README.md

 ## Good to know ##

 * If the program isn't running as a daemon it can be terminated with CTRL+C.
-* If port 443 is specified SSL will be enabled.
+* If port 443 is specified TLS/SSL will be enabled.
 * Valid ports are 80, 443 and 8245.

 ## Other notes ##